Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their constructive comments that helped to improve this paper.
 LW acknowledges support from the Gavin Boyle Fellowship at the Kavli Institute for Cosmology, Cambridge and from the Kavli Foundation.
 DPS acknowledges support by the National Science Foundation under Grant No. AST-2109066.
 CAM acknowledges support by the European Union ERC grant RISES (101163035), Carlsberg Foundation (CF22-1322), and VILLUM FONDEN (37459).
 Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 ZC, TYL, GPL and AH acknowledge support by VILLUM FONDEN (37459).
-The Cos mic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
+The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.

 This work is based on observations made with the NASA/ESA/CSA JWST.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program 4287, support for which was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127..
+The data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with program 4287, support for which was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
 The authors acknowledge the CEERS team led by Steven Finkelstein and the RUBIES team led by Anna de Graaff and Gabriel Brammer for developing their observing programs with zero-exclusive-access periods.
+The data used in this work can be found on MAST at the following DOI: \href{https://doi.org/10.17909/19rp-r511}{10.17909/19rp-r511}.

 This project made use of High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Im pact (RII) and maintained by the UArizona Research Technologies department.
 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.